WKBK

-WKBK (1290 AM) is a radio station broadcasting a news/talk format.
-Licensed to Keene, New Hampshire, United States, the station is owned by Saga Communications and licensed to Saga Communications of New England, LLC; it operates as part of Saga's Monadnock Broadcasting Group.
-WKBK features programming from CBS News Radio, NBC News Radio, Compass Media Networks, Salem Radio Network, and Westwood One.
+WKBK (1290 AM) is a radio station broadcasting a news/talk format in Keene, New Hampshire, United States.
+Owned by Saga Communications and licensed to Saga Communications of New England, LLC; it operates as part of Saga's Monadnock Broadcasting Group.
+WKBK features programming from ABC News Radio, NBC News Radio, Compass Media Networks, Salem Radio Network, and Westwood One.
+Its programming is also heard on translator stations W231DV (94.1 FM) and W298BT (107.5 FM) in Keene, and W262CL (100.3 FM) in Brattleboro, Vermont, along with the second HD Radio channels of WKNE in Keene and WKVT-FM in Brattleboro.

 History

 Logo before the addition of an FM translator.

 WKBK originally signed on as WNBX on June 2, 1927, in Springfield, Vermont.
 The station operated at 1240 kHz.
 In November 1928, the frequency was changed to 1260 kHz.
 On December 25, 1940, WNBX signed on from its new location as WKNE.
 The move to Keene also brought an increase in power to 5,000 watts.
 In 1941 as part of the NARBA shift, WKNE shifted to its permanent home on 1290 AM.
 In early 2002, WKNE was sold to Saga Communications, along with sister station WKNE-FM.
-In 2002, Saga Communications also purchased WKBK 1220 AM, the other AM signal in the Keene radio market, which began the steps for a change in for the impending format flips.
+In 2002, Saga Communications also purchased WKBK (1220 AM), the other AM signal in the Keene radio market, which began the steps for a change in for the impending format flips.
 In late 2002, Saga Communications moved the talk programming from weaker signaled WKBK to 1290, changing the call sign to WKBK.
 The 1220 facility would pick up the call sign WZBK with the adult standards format (which was later dropped for a simulcast of WKVT in Brattleboro, Vermont).

+On May 22, 2026, WKBK dropped CBS News Radio for ABC News Radio due to CBS News Radio being shut down that same day.